gpotet/software-design-training/instructions/iteration1.md

     - time over 10 minutes is not accounted for 'SD' videos
     - for other formats, price is 15

+Premium customers also benefit from exclusive discounts:
+    - A customer is considered as premium as soon as he bought 5 products.
+    - They benefit from 10% discount on high quality content: 4k videos or images larger than 1920x1080.

 Price variations:
-- if the book is_hot, its price should be 9.99 during weekdays
+- if the book is_hot, its price should be 9.99 during weekdays (overrides all other pricing rules)
 - video price is reduced by 40% during the night (22 PM - 5 AM)
 - books and videos only: if the title of the item contains "premium" with any capitalization, increase the price by 5%